KyrotheGyro/KyrotheGyroYT/README.md

 <br>

-## Why did I decide to make a Youtube chttps://yt3.ggpht.com/a/AATXAJy-QQIWg9XBQe3ngh-c-bc5kqbJ2fS9ZCvC-Y3p=s176-c-k-c0x00ffffff-no-rj-mohannel?
+## Why did I decide to make a Youtube channel?

 I like making music and I wanted to share my creations with the internet.